Can you think of a pop song that received an official music video from its record company almost 30 years after its

 Well, this actually happened to Mariya Takeuchi’s 1984 tune Plastic Love.
-In 2017, the song unexpectedly became a smash hit on YouTube, accumulating well over 100 million views in total since then.
-It looks like in the light of this massive exposure the record company just did not want to remain passive any more.
+In 2017, the song became a smash hit on YouTube, accumulating over 100 million views since then.
+It seems the record company just did not want to miss out that momentum.

 Plastic Love and more

 Plastic Love tells the story of a woman who lost the man she truly loves.
-Any new guy pursuing her could not make her forget the loneliness she feels after her loss.
+Any new guy pursuing her could not make her forget the loneliness she was feeling after her loss.
 The song belongs to the genre of City Pop, a blend of Western disco and funk with a bit of East-Asian flavor.
 It made it into Japanese mainstream during the 70s and 80s, while the country became the world’s economic powerhouse.
 Check out my City Pop playlist below.

 Now And Forever